Table of Contents

 With this project being so large, I find it easiest to work directly on the floor of my shop instead of a workbench.
 I laid out all four legs in the orientation they would end up, then started marking the locations of the stretchers.
 These are the pieces that will span from leg to leg.

 To make a cleaner looking finish project and also a stronger connection, I decided to make these a half lap joint.
-I measured up from the end of the leg on all four then making sure the top profile cut was touching, I pulled out a tape measure to the dimension the bottom splay needed to be then made sure the legs were positioned as far a part as they should be.
+I measured up from the end of the leg on all four then in order to make sure the top profile cut was touching, I pulled out a tape measure to the dimension the bottom splay needed to be then made sure the legs were positioned as far a part as they should be.

 Now that the legs are staged in their final position, I grabbed the bottom stretcher and simply set it in place directly onto of the legs.
 Here, I made sure the board landed on my pencil marks on both legs, then used a pencil to mark the top and also the bottom.
 This will indicate where the half lap on the legs needs to be cut in.
 Then before moving the board, I went to the underside…you might need a short pencil to do this….and also marked the stretcher the same which will indicate where the half lap is needed on the stretcher.

-then break out the pieces and clean up the bottom.
-I typically use a chisel to just bend over the pieces until the majority break off then chisel up the bottom flush but a claw on a hammer also works.
+Next, break out the pieces and clean up the bottom.
+I typically use a chisel to just bend over the pieces until the majority break off before I chisel up the bottom flush but a claw on a hammer also works.

 After knocking out one, I would set the part back into place on the floor then repeat on the next one.
-BTW: If you want to simplify this project you can skip the half laps and just face screw the stretchers to the inside of the frame.
-However, this does give it a pretty tidy look at the end.
-If you go the half lap route, I always take my time making the first two cuts to establish the boundary of joint, then zoom away to cut out all the inside cuts.
+If you want to simplify this project you can skip the half laps and just face screw the stretchers to the inside of the frame.
+However, using half lap joints does give it a pretty tidy look at the end.
+If you go the half lap route, I always take my time making the first two cuts to establish the boundary of joint before I zoom away to cut out all the inside cuts.